 It is also a misdemeanor in Nevada for people to adopt no safeguard preventing minors from obtaining any alcohol they sell or furnish online, but the penalty is only up to $500.

 Finally, saloon-keepers face a maximum $500 fine for knowingly permitting underage people to stay on the premises.

 Are you facing prosecution for giving alcohol to someone under 21-years old in Nevada?
 Call our Las Vegas criminal defense attorneys @ 702-DEFENSE (702-333-3673) for a FREE consultation.
 We may be able to get the charge dismissed so your record stays clean.

-For more on California laws for furnishing alcohol to a minor, see our article on California laws for furnishing alcohol to a minor.
+For information on California laws for furnishing alcohol to a minor, see our article on California laws for furnishing alcohol to a minor.

 1 NRS 202.055 Sale or furnishing of alcoholic beverage to minor; aiding minor to purchase or procure alcoholic beverage; policy to prevent minor from obtaining alcoholic beverage through use of Internet.

 (a) Sells, gives or otherwise furnishes an alcoholic beverage to any person under 21 years of age;